 - Zoom has an option for a designated typists (in your office) to type along with the hosts and co-hosts.

-- With either of these options Zoom provides a transcript, available as a .txt file, after the presentation is over.
+For all Zoom options, a transcript is available as a .txt file, after the presentation is over.

 The Twenty-First Century Communications and Video Accessibility Act (CVAA) which is administered by the FCC, requires all two-way voice communication and video conferencing to be accessible.